jundalisay/superb/content/en/material/solutions/cartesian-view.md

 Likewise, a physical cartesian plane might not be so useful in helping us get permits rushed in governments.
 But a real-time visualization of the aethereal Cartesian plane of two governments will help us figure out which one to approach and when, since it squeezes in more information.

 Both can be visualized in the physical and aethereal Cartesian planes.
-This is actually how we plot the [Effort Theory of Value](/social/economics/principles/effort-theory-of-value) in Economic Superphysics (Pantrynomics).
+This is actually how we plot the [Effort Theory of Value](/social/economics/principles/effort-theory-of-value) in Supereconomics.

 ![Price trends](/graphics/qoaprices.png)